 Some features of Oracle SQL Developer Web are only available if you sign in as a user with the DBA role.
 For such features, a "restricted availability" statement appears at the start of the feature description.
 For example:

-Available only if you signed in as a database user with the DBA role.
+Available only if you signed in as a database user with the DBA and PDB_DBA roles.